Living with a chronic condition like asthma means you may experience flare-ups from time to time.

 - animal dander

-Also, talk to your doctor about medications that reduce airway inflammation, such as inhaled corticosteroids and leukotriene modifiers.
+Also, talk with your doctor about medications that reduce airway inflammation, such as inhaled corticosteroids and leukotriene modifiers.

-When you have an asthma flare-up, a wheezy, wet cough isn’t out of the norm.
+When you have an asthma flare-up, you may get a wheezy, wet cough.

-However, having only a chronic, dry cough is considered unusual in traditional asthma.
-It may instead be a sign of a subtype called cough-variant asthma, when you experience a constant cough without excess mucus.
-This is also known as an unproductive cough.
+Having only a chronic, dry cough is considered unusual in traditional asthma.
+It may instead be a sign of a subtype of asthma called cough-variant asthma.
+This is when you experience a constant cough without excess mucus.
+It is also known as an unproductive cough.

-If your asthma symptoms are making it difficult to fall asleep and stay asleep, then you may experience daytime fatigue as a result.
+If your asthma symptoms make it difficult to fall asleep and stay asleep, you may experience daytime fatigue.

-A chronic cough can also make you feel tired because you’re using energy during coughing spells.
+A chronic cough can also make you feel tired because you’re using energy while coughing.

-When your body is working overtime to get more oxygen through airways that are inflamed and constricted, you can experience fatigue on a regular basis.
+When your body is working harder to get more oxygen through airways that are inflamed and constricted, you can experience fatigue on a regular basis.